shepherdjerred/macos-cross-compiler/README.md

 ## Development

+The Docker images for this repository are built with [Earthly](https://earthly.dev).

 ```bash
 # Create a Docker image tagged as `shepherdjerred/macos-cross-compiler`
 # The first run will take ~20 minutes on an M1 MacBook.